The reasons for falling investment in advanced economies are debatable.

 Starting in the year 2000 we see a trend towards higher investment driven by emerging markets.

 In equilibrium, both saving and investment have to move by the same amount (at the global level) so how do we know that this is a saving glut and not an increase in investment opportunities?
 The fact that interest rates were declining during these years means that these changes were dominated by an outward shift in the saving curve (if it had been investment shifting we would have seen interest rates increased).
-The resulting lower interest rates led to higher investment in emerging markets, as expected, but they did not foster any additional investment in advanced economies signaling that there has been a decline in investment opportunities in these countries.
+The resulting lower interest rates led to higher investment in emerging markets, as expected, but they did not foster any additional investment in advanced economies signalling that there has been a decline in investment opportunities in these countries.
 Whether this is a sign of a structural weakness that affects the ability of advanced economies to keep innovating at the same rate or purely a reflection of other, possibly cyclical, factors remains an open question.

 P.S.
 All data used to produce the charts above comes from the IMF World Economic Outlook.
 Individual country data has been aggregated using PPP GDP weights (using market exchange rates GDP weights provides very similar insights).